SCWells72/sirono-common/documents/Fresh Dev Deployment Checklist.md

 # Partner Developer Edition - Initial Deployment Checklist
-### Use the following conventions when creating your own Developer Edition Org
+### Create your dev org

 To create a new org, log into the DevHub and click on the Environment Hub app.
 From there, click on the _New Org_ button in the top right-hand corner.

-Rules to consider when making your new org:
+##### Follow these naming conventions:
 - Your Org name can be anything you want, but it cannot be a name that is already in use.
-This will prevent errors when creating subdomains later on.
+(This will prevent errors when creating subdomains later on).
-- Enabling My Domain and setting a My Domain value will allow you use SSO.
-You can set My Domain and SSO after you create your org, if you wish.
-- Your username _**must**_ follow the following naming convention: orgname+email@something.com.
+- Your username _**must**_ follow the naming convention: orgname+email@something.com.
 For instance, Justin Dove's username for the dev org "justinbox" is `justinbox+justin.dove@sirono.com`.
-If this convention is not followed, we will have issues deploying code to the new org.
+If this convention is not followed, the initial deploy to the org will fail.

-### Below are the settings that need to be configured _after_ creating your org but _before_ you deploy
+### _After_ creating your org but _before_ you deploy code, configure these setting (in this order!)
-##### The steps below must be set in order

 - [ ] Enable Chatter
   - [ ] Enable Users to edit posts
 - [ ] Create a Force.com Site domain name